MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/edr-blocking.md

 Cloud protection is needed to turn on the feature on the device.
 Cloud protection allows [Microsoft Defender ATP](https://docs.microsoft.com/windows/security/threat-protection) to deliver the latest and greatest protection based on the optics received, along with behavioral and machine learning models.

-### Can I participate in the private preview of shadow protection?
+### Can I participate in the private preview of EDR in block mode?

 If you would like to participate in our private preview program, please send email to `shwjha@microsoft.com`.